Dolphins miss chance to clinch after 56-26 loss to Bills

 DOUBLE-DIGIT PICKS

-Dolphins CB Xavien Howard matched a single-season franchise record with his 10th interception by picking off Barkley in the third quarter.
+Howard matched a single-season franchise record with his 10th interception by picking off Barkley in the third quarter.
 Howard matched the team record set by Dick Westmoreland in 1967, and became the NFL’s first player to have 10 interceptions in one season since Antonio Cromartie had that many with the Chargers in 2007.

 UP NEXT